jryio/jryio/content/_index.md

  {{ avatar_home() }}

-I am a Software Engineer based in NYC and remotely on _The Internet_.
+I am Software Engineer typically based in NYC, currently in Denver, CO, and presently attending [The Recurse Center](https://recurse.com) (RC) for a 12 week batch.

 My focus is on building powerful user-first software.
 I am passionate about privacy, cryptography, user interface design, and art history.